mohsr/print-adventure/README.md

   npc.py

     Contains the definition of the NPC class.

+  enemy.py

+    Contains the definition of the Enemy class.

   ability.py

-    Contains the definition of the Ability class for out-of-combat
+    Contains the definition of the Ability class for combat abilities.

-    abilities.

-  cbt_ability.py

-    Contains the definition of the CombatAbility class for in-combat

-    abilities.

   bio.py

     Contains the definition of the Bio class, which generates and stores background biographical info for a character.

+  item.py

+    Contains the definition of the Item class.

   sample_game